Harry Kesten (1931-2019), a personal and scientific tribute: Scientific work

-We mention one further result for classical percolation on $\ZZ^d$.
-When $p<\pc$, the tail of $|C|$ decays exponentially to $0$, in that $\PP_p(|C|\ge n) \le e^{-\alpha n}$ for some $\alpha(p)>0$.
-Matters are more complicated when $p>\pc$, since large clusters \lq like' to be infinite.
-There was a proof of Aizenman, Delyon, and Souillard that $\PP_p(|C|=n) \ge e^{-\beta n^{(d-1)/d}}$ for $\beta(p)>0$.
-Kesten and Zhang showed, by a block argument, the complementary inequality $\PP_p(|C|=n) \le e^{-\gamma n^{(d-1)/d}}$ for some $\gamma(p)>0$.
+for some $\gamma(p)>0$.
 When $d\ge 3$, they were in fact only able to show this for $p$ exceeding a certain value $\pslab$, but the conclusion for $p>\pc$ followed once Grimmett and Marstrand had proved the slab limit $\pc=\pslab$.
 Sharp asymptotics were established later by Alexander, Chayes, and Chayes when $d=2$, and by Cerf in the more challenging situation of $d = 3$, in their work on the Wulff construction for percolation.

 First-passage percolation was introduced by Hammersley and Welsh in 1965 as an extension of classical percolation in which each edge has a random \lq passage time', and one studies the set of vertices reached from the origin along paths of length not exceeding a given value.
 This is where the notion of a subadditive stochastic process was introduced, and an ergodic theorem first proved.
 The theory of subadditivity was useful throughout Harry's work on disordered networks, and indeed he noted that it provided an \lq\lq elegant'' proof of his 1960 theorem with Furstenberg on products of random matrices.